Quark and gluon GPDs at finite skewness from strings in holographic QCD: evolved and compared to experiment: Conformal moments of GPDs from t-channel string exchange in AdS/QCD

-We consider only tree-level Witten diagrams (Feynman diagrams in AdS), as these are the only diagrams that contribute in the large-$N_{c}$ limit, see Fig.~\ref{fig_HVM2}\,-\,\ref{fig_PIPI2} right.
-Similarly, we consider only the leading-order exclusive elecroproduction ampitudes in QCD, as these are the only QCD Feynman diagrams that contribute in the large-$N_c$ limit, see Fig.~\ref{fig_HVM2}\,-\,\ref{fig_PIPI2} left.
-This section summarises the major results of this paper. \\ \\ {\bf Electroproduction of mesons :} \\ The leading order electroproduction amplitude for vector mesons (with quark DA and gluon GPD) is of order $\frac{g_s^2}{N_c}$ as illustrated in Fig.~\ref{fig_HVM2} left.
+The leading order electroproduction amplitude for vector mesons (with quark DA and gluon GPD) is of order $\frac{g_s^2}{N_c}$ as illustrated in Fig.~\ref{fig_HVM2} left.
 In the large-$N_c$ limit, it is of order $\frac{g_s^2N_c}{N_c^2}=\frac{\lambda_s}{N_c^2}\,.$ This matches the $\frac{1}{N_c^2}$ dependence for the holographic vector meson electroproduction amplitude, using the corresponding tree-level Witten diagram illustrated in Fig.~\ref{fig_HVM2} right.
 More specifically, the $N_c$ dependence of the electroproduction of vector mesons written in terms of Gegenbauer moments,